vishnurajendran/serialized_class/readme.md

 ## How It Works

 * `DECLARE_FIELD(...)` creates a `Field<T>` instance
-* The field registers itself into `DataBase::fields`
+* The field registers itself into `SerializedClassBase::fields`
 * Serialization loops over all registered fields:

 ```cpp